luised94/lab_utils/STICKY_NOTES.md

 May move xml creator into my config.
 Didnt include the uninstallR script in the reorganization even tho I processed it to see.
 Not quite sure if I need it.
 Reorganized till determineInputForArrayId.R

+## 2024-10-24
+Retain the FCS files but deal with them in the future.